 Spending moments like these with your love ones; the mood, the vibe, the energy, there’s nothing in the world like it.

-My best friend Evie was going back to Australia in January for a few weeks to renew her visa.
+My best friend Evie went back to Australia in January last year for a few weeks to renew her visa.
 She ended up getting stuck over there for six months due to the Coronavirus.
 When she finally flew back into London and after two weeks in quarantine, she came over and we opened a magnum of Ruinart Blanc de Blanc Champagne to celebrate her return.
 We also ended up tucking into a magnum of 1er Cru Chablis.
 It was an expensive evening but totally worth it to be reunited and celebrating with my best friend.

-My favourite wine moment of this year’s very formidable summer was our Vintner team picnic.
+My favourite wine moment of last year’s very formidable summer was our Vintner team picnic.
 We hadn’t seen each other in months, so we gathered in Parsons Green with an abundance of wine and pizza.
 It was fantastic to share a tipple with all the team and catch up.
 Most of us were drunk on the joy of social interaction after a summer of Zoom calls and quizzes (let’s never speak of these again!) before we’d even had our first sip of the good stuff.
 Wine alone is good, but wine with friends, sunshine and pizza is unbeatable.